 Please consider getting in touch with a domestic violence advocate in your community for more information on gun laws in your area.
 To find help in your state, please click on the Where to Find Help tab at the top of this page.

-No. Under Federal law, if the abuser has been convicted of a felony or a domestic violence misdemeanor, s/he cannot have or buy a gun.* If you're not sure if the abuser has been convicted of a domestic violence misdemeanor, see What crimes are considered domestic violence misdemeanors?
+No. Under Federal law, if the abuser has been convicted of a domestic violence misdemeanor or any felony, s/he cannot have or buy a gun.* If you're not sure if the abuser has been convicted of a domestic violence misdemeanor, see What crimes are considered domestic violence misdemeanors?

 Domestic violence misdemeanor and felony records are open to the public, but they are not always easy to access.
 If you know the exact courthouse where the abuser may have been convicted, you can go to the courthouse and ask the clerk of court for access to those records.